FarronF/limerick-council-meetings/meetings/2016/02/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th January 2016.md

 The pumping station will be handed over to Irish Water upon satisfactory

-upgrade under the taking in charge process.---
+upgrade under the taking in charge process.
+---
 4

 **8.**